Thrombolytic therapy is the use of drugs to break up or dissolve blood clots, which are the main cause of both heart attacks and stroke.

 A blood clot can block the arteries to the heart.
 This can cause a heart attack, when part of the heart muscle dies due to a lack of oxygen being delivered by the blood.

-The drug restores some blood flow to the heart in most patients.
+The drug restores some blood flow to the heart in most people.
 However, the blood flow may not be completely normal and there may still be a small amount of muscle damaged.
-Additional therapy, such as cardiac catheterization or angioplasty, may be needed.
+Further therapy, such as cardiac catheterization with angioplasty and stenting, may be needed.

 Other factors used to determine if you are a good candidate for thrombolytics include: